CoryBall/learn-react/README.md

 # React Tutorial

-## This branch covers page routing and hooks.
+## This branch covers page routing and basic usage of hooks.
 ## Hooks will be further explained in the next branch, making an API request

--
+### Start by looking at the changes in `src/App.tsx`, and the README in `src/components/navigation`

 <br/>
 <br/>